Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Experiments

 \subsection{Ablation Studies}

-Moreover, we conduct ablation experiments on MIMIC-CXR to validate the feasibility and coordination of the multiple teachers (MT) and autonomous preference optimization (APO) under non-stationary knowledge distillation, as presented in Table \ref{tab:abl}.
-For the distillation within a single teacher, GPT-5 serves as the teacher due to the best average accuracy among various teachers as exhibited in \ref{tab:teachers}.
-Moreover, since APO inherently relies on concept alignment across multiple teachers, we do not conduct an ablation study of APO under the setting where MT is absent.
+Moreover, we conduct ablation experiments on MIMIC-CXR to validate the feasibility and coordination of the multiple MLLMs (MT) and autonomous preference optimization (APO) under non-stationary environments, as presented in Table \ref{tab:abl}.
+For the alignment within a single MLLM, GPT-5 serves as the source due to the best average accuracy among various teachers as exhibited in Fig. \ref{tab:teachers}.
+Moreover, since APO inherently relies on concept alignment across multiple MLLMs, we do not conduct an ablation study of APO under the setting where MT is absent.

 The ablation on MT reveals only marginal overall gains, while performance on most diseases, including Con., PE, Pna. and Pnx. deteriorates.
-This corroborates our observation that the unpredictable drift among teachers severely disrupts the student’s learning and degrades its effectiveness.
-Besides, compared with MT and SPD, APO delivers significant accuracy gains across all diseases by blocking the transmission of concept drift and enabling the student to constructively learn all teachers.
+This corroborates our observation that the unpredictable drift among source MLLMs severely disrupts the target’s learning and degrades its effectiveness.
+Besides, compared with MT and SPD, APO delivers significant accuracy gains across all diseases by blocking the transmission of concept drift and enabling the target model to constructively learn all source MLLMs.
 Thus, the consistent, robust, and generalizable improvements confirm that the performance boost arises from APO itself rather than MT.

-\section{Conclusions And Limitations}
+\section{Conclusions and Limitations}

-In this paper, we introduce autonomous preference optimization (APO), a novel and robust paradigm for generalized knowledge distillation across multiple drifting MLLMs.
-Grounded in concept drift theory, APO systematically formalizes the biases inherent in the generation of MLLMs and leverages a “learn–compare–critique” paradigm to guide distillation.
-Through this framework, APO effectively prevents the propagation of concept drift while enabling the student model to learn from all teachers, assimilating the complementary strengths in a constructive manner.
+In this paper, we introduce the Autonomous Preference Optimization (APO) for robust reasoning alignment in non-stationary environments.
+By formalizing inter-model drift as dynamic negative constraints, APO transforms alignment into a constraint satisfaction problem.
+Empirical results confirm that this paradigm effectively suppresses drift and synthesizes a robust consensus manifold from diverse sources, establishing a principled path for autonomous label-free model evolution.

-We envision that this work will stimulate further progress in knowledge distillation for MLLMs, particularly in addressing domain-specific biases.
-Looking ahead, our future efforts will concentrate on enhancing the efficiency and reducing the computational cost of distillation in large-scale multimodal settings.
+We envision that this work will stimulate further progress in reasoning alignment for MLLMs, particularly in addressing domain-specific biases.
+Looking ahead, our future efforts will concentrate on enhancing the efficiency and reducing the computational cost in large-scale multimodal settings.